What makes a Building Material Green?

 What are green building materials?

 Another description of green building materials would be sustainable building materials.
-Green building materials are available for local materials that are renewable.
+Green building materials are available for local and renewable materials.
 Building materials made from clay, sand and stone are green building materials.
 So rammed earth is a green building material.
 Timbercrete is another example of green building materials as is mud brick.
 Buildings made from grass, straw, wood and bamboo.
-Straw bale houses and bamboo floors are examples of green building materials in use.
+Strawbale houses and bamboo floors are examples of green building materials in use.